Mr-Homeless/waldo/README.md

 2. **Place the model**

-    Place this .pth file in the "deepcheat" folder found in the extracted project files.
-Replace the 1kb placeholder file
+    Place this .pth file in the "deepcheat/VideoMAEv2" folder found in the extracted project files.
+Paste any other downloaded models in "deepcheat/VideoMAEv2/output" for inferencing or fine tuning.

 3. **You're ready to train a model and analyze CS2 clips!**